manjurulcis/DeployAssistant/README.md

 # @EnkoraBot

 > Simple slackbot built with Node.js and Slackbots.js that help to run server command to extract some backup or perform some other tasks..

+> Possible to run this program in local machine and test the app/bot functionality from slack app

 ## Quick Start